chitizpanday/generateREADME.md/README.md

   ### Installation:

-   To install the necessary dependencies, open the terminal and run the following: dsds
+   To install the necessary dependencies, open the terminal and run the following: inquirer
   ### Usage:
-  fds
+  the project helps save time
   ### License:
   this project is licensed under:
   MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ### Contributing:
-  fds
+  no contribution at this time
   ### Tests:
-  In order to test, open the console and run the following: ds
+  In order to test, open the console and run the following: npm init -y
   ### Questions:
-  If you have any questions, please contact me at [Github](https://github.com/fsddsf) or contact dsd at dsds
+  If you have any questions, please contact me at [Github](https://github.com/chitizpanday) or contact chitiz panday at pandchit@isu.edu